AlixMcGill/FuzzySearcher/README.md

 - User bios.
 - lazy loading posts (i.e. only loads 10 posts at a time.
 When the user scrolls to bottom of the page another 10 will be loaded.)
 - some kind of following system
+- salted and hashed passwords

 ## Key Takeaways / Issues
 - <p align="center">I am almost certain i've implemented the Jwt wrong.
 It works but having a seperate cookie to store the username to create other api calls definately feels wrong.</p>
+- <p align="center">This was the first simple CRUD app I've created and has definitely widened my view.</p>
+- <p align="center">If I were to create this project again, I would definitely do a few things differently given my current knowledge.
+First, when retrieving the posts, I would set up my database queries differently.
+In the current implementation, I’m grabbing all the post information first and then fetching the usernames in subsequent HTTP requests.
+This should realistically be done in a single request and returned together.
+I could definitely see that becoming quite expensive if this were a scaling project.
+Second, I should have had better planning or workflow organization.
+There were definitely times when working on this project when, after completing a section, I did not know how to implement the next part or had to spend unnecessary time figuring out the next step.
+If I were to plan out my projects ahead of time, I would know before even starting which areas I need to read up on and could plan accordingly.
+Because of my approach, I ended up having to rewrite various aspects of the codebase in other files because I did not take the time to fully flesh out a comprehensive plan for the project.</p>